benwhalley/soak/docs/how-to/adapting-pipelines.md

 [[themes:themes]]
 ```

 The [[codes:codes]] and [[themes:themes]] placeholders are used to identify that LLM completions of specific types (codes/themes) should be extracted from the LLM output.
-That is, it's a prompt to soak to structured data from the LLM. request
+That is, it's a prompt to soak to request structured data from the LLM.

-To adapt the pipeline to your needs, simple edit the YAML file to add your own nodes and prompts.
+To adapt the pipeline to your needs, simply edit the YAML file to add your own nodes and prompts.
 See the documentation for details of all the node types and options.